 Below is the list of ingredients you will need to make these fantastic small batch black bottom cupcakes!

 • Cream Cheese.
 Only 2 ounces is needed for the filling.
-Make sure it's softened to room temperature before starting though—it will make it easier to mix together with the other ingredients.
+Make sure it’s softened to room temperature before starting.
+It will make it easier to mix together with the other ingredients.

 • Granulated Sugar.
 Needed for both the filling and chocolate cupcakes.
 You can also use organic pure cane sugar in its place.